nouseforname/mcstatus/README.md

-With this you can watch a 25565 port minecraft servers status(version, motd(in colors), ping, etc.)
+With this you can watch a 25565 port minecraft server's status(version, motd(!in colors), ping, etc.)
 Why it need .htaccess?
-Because this is calling an eroor but with this you can't watch the error.
+Because this is calling an error but with this you can't watch the error.